General Seemingly Unrelated Local Projections

 \subsection{Pseudo likelihoods, mis-specification and power posteriors}

-Using a pseudo likelihood $\hat{p}(\bm y|\bm \Xi)$, with $\bm \Xi$ denoting all model parameters (and eventual static factors integrated out analytically), means that posterior inference is based on a misspecified estimation criterion rather than on the likelihood of a generative model for the stacked LP equations.
-As discussed in the previous sub-sections, SU-LP offers two mechanisms which aim to control for misspecification.
-These are the system-based estimation approach that controls for past forecast errors and the non-parametric prior on $\bm \beta$ that provides additional flexibility.
+Using a pseudo-likelihood $\hat{p}(\bm y|\bm \Xi)$, with $\bm \Xi$ denoting all model parameters (and possibly static factors integrated out analytically), means that posterior inference is based on a misspecified estimation criterion rather than on the likelihood of a generative model for the stacked LP equations.

+As discussed in the previous sub-sections, SU-LP offers two mechanisms that aim to make this misspecified criterion useful for estimation.
+These are the system-based estimation approach that uses cross-horizon covariance information and the non-parametric prior on $\bm \beta$ that provides additional flexibility.
 We will show in the next section that these features indeed lead to empirical coverage rates that are close to the nominal ones.

-However, if the researcher believes that this is not enough (for instance, if the DGP features structural breaks, non-linear features, or non-Gaussian shocks) one option would be to robustify SU-LP towards different (but unknown) forms of misspecification.
-A solution that is popular in the literature on Bayesian statistics builds on using the so-called power posterior \citep{holmes2017assigning, grunwald2017inconsistency}:
+However, if the researcher believes that this is not enough (for instance, if the DGP features structural breaks, non-linear features, non-Gaussian shocks, or omitted variables), one option would be to robustify SU-LP towards different (but unknown) forms of misspecification.
+A widely used approach in Bayesian statistics and machine learning that can address these challenges is based on the so-called power posterior \citep{holmes2017assigning, grunwald2017inconsistency, medina2022robustness}:

 for a learning rate $c \in (0, 1]$.
 A value of $0$ implies that no learning takes place (and the power posterior equals the prior) while $c=1$ gives the standard posterior obtained through the MCMC algorithm outlined in Section \ref{sec: sampler}.
 Intermediate values imply that the likelihood is downweighted and less weight is put on data-based information.
-Essentially, smaller values of $c$ protect posterior inference against significant levels of misspecification whereas if we believe that the model is well specified, setting $c$ close to one is appropriate when the pseudo-likelihood is a useful approximation for the target estimand.
+Essentially, smaller values of $c$ protect posterior inference against significant levels of misspecification whereas setting $c$ close to one is appropriate when the pseudo-likelihood is a useful approximation for the target estimand.
 Sandwich-adjusted posteriors provide a related route for reducing frequentist risk under misspecification \citep{muller2013risk}; here we instead study a power-posterior adjustment.